31 Best Colors For Websites (In 2024)

 Built with: Squarespace

 Katie Lemon expresses her personality with light, feminine tones.
-She also uses solid color backgrounds and creative alternatives for sections interchangingly to improve and revitalize the vibe of her website.
+She also uses solid-color backgrounds and creative alternatives for section interchanging to improve and revitalize the vibe of her website.

-Katie also uses different background colors (black, brown & gray) for CTA buttons, which doesn’t happen too often but works great in her case.
+Katie also uses different background colors (black, brown, and gray) for CTA buttons, which doesn’t happen very often but works great in her case.

 Colors used: #f4f0ed, #3c3736, #eaaa64, #f9d5d5